-The Home Store has partnered with SolarCity to include solar power with its modular homes – at no extra cost to you.
+You can add solar panels to any of our homes.
 Our homes, which already are very energy efficient, will now generate electricity to help you save money and protect the environment.

 Electrical Rates Locked In for 20 Years

-Your solar system from The Home Store will generate its own clean, affordable energy at a lower rate than you’d pay the utility company.
+Your solar system will generate its own clean, affordable energy at a lower rate than you’d pay the utility company.
 In addition to being energy efficient and energy secure, your home will be protected from unpredictable rate hikes.
-A SolarCity system lets you lock in low, predictable rates no matter how much utility rates rise.
+A solar system lets you lock in low, predictable rates no matter how much utility rates rise.
 Imagine paying $1.11 for a gallon of gas.
 That’s the price you’d pay if you locked it in 20 years ago!
-You can’t go back in time, but you can lock in low energy rates until 2035.
+You can’t go back in time, but you can lock in low energy rates now.
 You can literally watch your savings grow over time.

 Green Solar Energy

 In addition to the financial advantages you’ll enjoy with your solar system, you’ll also feel pride in knowing you’re helping to protect the environment.
 Solar power is one of the cleanest sources of energy because it doesn’t emit any greenhouse gases or other pollutants when it’s produced or consumed.
 Unlike generating electricity from fossil fuels, creating electricity from sunlight slows global warming.

 Solar energy is inexhaustible, unlike fossil fuels, so it will never run out.
 It also provides a measure of energy independence since no one can buy the sun or turn sunlight into a monopoly.

 Sleek Mounted Solar Panels